The Epona Institute

 Figure 3: The front feet of a horse with “high-low” hooves.

 Figure 4: This horse is low-heeled in the right hind feet compared to the left front.
-This is an example of diagonal high-low issue.
+This is an example of a diagonal high-low issue.

 Formulating a Plan

-In order to keep your barefoot horse with optimum hooves, you will not only need good turnout time but the right type of pasture or turnout.
-A horse that is kept mainly on moist pasture cannot be ridden on hard and abrasive ground.
+To keep your barefoot horse with optimum hooves, you will not only need good turnout time but the right type of pasture or turnout.
+A horse kept mainly on moist pasture cannot be ridden on the hard and abrasive ground.
 The sole is very likely to be too soft to go abruptly from moist ground to hard ground.
 You will need to formulate a plan on how to manage your horse’s turnout by adjusting what type of surfaces your horse spends time on: maybe part of the day on soft pasture and part of the day on a harder surface.
 Excess moisture is not good for hooves, so you may also need to winterize your turnout.
 A covered dry pen for the winter is excellent.
 In some cases, keeping the horse barefoot leads to too much sole wear, and the horse can become sore-footed.
-So I suggest having your veterinarian take a yearly set of preventative radiographs to make sure that your horse’s hooves continue to have adequate sole depth.
+So I suggest having your veterinarian take a yearly set of preventative radiographs to ensure that your horse’s hooves continue to have adequate sole depth.

 [View our EponaShoe horseshoes here for more information.]